 THE HEALTHY SKIN DIET is designed to supply your body with the specific building materials to make gorgeous skin.
 Beautiful skin is created by a body that’s functioning properly; by a body that is eliminating wastes efficiently, digesting food and transporting nutrients at lightning speeds around the body; it’s not something exclusively reserved for the genetically blessed.
 You can have it too.
 With its eight basic guidelines, THE HEALTHY SKIN DIET will take the guesswork out of creating clear skin.

-Flipping through The Healthy Skin Diet, I see that it’s aim is to benefit those that suffers from eczema/dermatitis/contact dermatitis, psoriasis, rosacea, dandruff, acne, cellulite, hives, premature aging and wrinkles, mood swings and irritability, and PMS.
+Flipping through The Healthy Skin Diet, I see that it’s aim is to benefit those who suffers from eczema/dermatitis/contact dermatitis, psoriasis, rosacea, dandruff, acne, cellulite, hives, premature aging and wrinkles, mood swings and irritability, and PMS.

 Now, isn’t that marvellous news?
 I believe most of us have at least one of those conditions.
 And even if we don’t, everyone can benefit from a healthy skin diet because a healthy skin has the ability to: